Israel moves to name Golan settlement after Trump

 Syria has demanded a return of the strategic territory, which overlooks northern Israel, as part of any peace deal.
 After the devastating civil war in Syria, the prospects of peace talks with Israel anytime soon seem extremely low.

-Vladimir Belotserkovsky , 75, another veteran resident, said he welcomed any move to build up the settlement.
+Vladimir Belotserkovsky, 75, another veteran resident, said he welcomed any move to build up the settlement.

 “We certainly thank, and I personally, am satisfied by the fact that they’re founding the new settlement named for Trump,” he said.